Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 You scream into the cosmic void as the tension drives you madder and madder - as if that heartless glob could even answer you back...

 _...wait a second_ - there's something unusual about that little light of yours!
 It's like it's dancing with your elevated pulse!!
-Sometimes a little fast, sometimes slow.
+Sometimes a little fast, other times slow.

 _Why didn't you notice that before!?_